Iftekharul-Islam-99/Captsone-1-java/README.md

 * Email.
 * Telephone number.

-These information is then used to create 3 objects in a class called **Person**.
+This information is then used to create 3 objects in a class called **Person**.

 User is then asked to enter details for the project:
 * Project name.